dolthub/docs/content/reference/sql/supported-clients/sql-editors.md

 ![](../.gitbook/assets/run-query-tableplus.png)

-That's it you've successfully connected Dolt to Tableplus and ran your first query!
+That's it!
+You've successfully connected Dolt to Tableplus and ran your first query.